WalkMe vs. Whatfix Key Features Comparison Guide [+Alternatives]

 - View analytics on user interactions and engagement with your software.

-Coding knowledge will allow you to customize UI elements, onboarding flows, and analytics even further.
+Coding knowledge will allow you to customize user interface elements, onboarding flows, and analytics even further.
 Or you can hire a WalkMe technician to help you with that.

 Either way, WalkMe has considerable depth for user onboarding, particularly in the case of employee training.